Glen de Vries: Blue Origin flight

 On October 13, 2021, de Vries accompanied actor William Shatner and two tourists on a New Shepard launch vehicle as part of the Blue Origin NS-18 suborbital flight into outer space.

 Death

-De Vries was killed in a small plane crash involving a Cessna 172 in a heavily wooded area outside Hampton Township, New Jersey, on November 11, 2021, at the age of 49.
+De Vries was killed in the crash of a Cessna 172 in a heavily wooded area outside Hampton Township, New Jersey, on November 11, 2021, at the age of 49.
 He was a certified private pilot with an instrument rating.
 The plane's other occupant, Thomas Fischer, also died in the crash.
+The cause of the crash was not identified.
+The National Transportation Safety Board found no mechanical issue or meteorological reason that could explain it.
+De Vries was reportedly en route to Branchville, even though it has no airport.
+Authorities lost track of the plane during its fatal descent.

 As a tribute, his initials were added to the mission patch of Blue Origin's crewed flight Blue Origin NS-19, which took place on December 11, 2021.
+In October 2023, his collection of rare luxury watches was auctioned.